30+ Cottage Flowers To Grow And Love

 Pansies

 Pansies are a late winter flower that make their appearance with bright upturned faces.
-These flowers make wonderful border and window box plants and can be added to the flower garden very early, adding color and charm to the early spring garden beds.
+They make wonderful border and container flowers and can be added to the flower garden in spring, adding color and charm when it’s still chilly.

 Miniature Sunflowers